So… you’re engaged?! Congrats!

 - We shoot!
 And have a blast!

-- You’ll receive at least 40 fully edited, downloadable images, delivered in a sleek online gallery within about 4 weeks.
+- You’ll receive at least 40 fully edited, downloadable images, delivered in a sleek online gallery within about 4 weeks (2 -3 usually).
 Feel free to share with family, friends and on social media!

 Everything you need to know.

-Engagement photoshoots are available on weekday evenings and span the two hours leading up to sunset.
+Engagement photoshoots are available on weekday evenings and span the ninety minutes leading up to sunset.
 There may be more leeway in the winter months however so keep this as a general rule of thumb.
 The reason for this is to avoid possible harsh light/ shadow contrast that may be more apparent during the middle of the day.

 As regards how far out to book, that is totally up to you.
 The average is 2 months.
 If there’s a special date you’d like, do try to get in touch ASAP.
 I try to accommodate last minute bookings schedule-permitting, but bear in mind you will need to complete the contract and pay the fee in full before shoot day!